nocapro/relaycode-tui/docs/flow.todo.md

 ===

-beside handoff to external AI agent, also add feature where relaycode will fix failed apply using internal AI.
+beside handoff to external AI agent, also add feature where relaycode can auto fix failed apply file/files using internal AI.

 so we need additional new screens and new screen states to configure the AI.